Learning Outcomes

 Rescission may be available in property transactions for several reasons:

-- Failure to Complete After Notice: Where a party fails to complete after service and expiry of a notice to complete under the Standard Conditions of Sale.
+- Failure to Complete After Notice: Where a party fails to complete after service and expiry of a notice to complete under the SCS/SCPC, the other party has a contractual right to rescind with specified consequences.
+This is the standard route to rescission for delayed completion.

 Key Term: misrepresentation